Central Valley officials react to mask mandate: ‘We still rely on voluntary compliance’ - NewsBreak

 Central Valley officials react to mask mandate: ‘We still rely on voluntary compliance’

 FRESNO, Calif.
-(KSEE) – A statewide mask mandate returns to California this Wednesday, requiring all residents to wear a mask indoors.
+(KGPE) – A statewide mask mandate returns to California this Wednesday, requiring all residents to wear a mask indoors.

 The mandate is set to go from December 15 to January 15 and applies to all residents regardless of vaccination status.